pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Table preamble - full control!</b></td>
   <td>
-  If you are comfortable with LaTeX coding of table preambles to have more control over table layout, then copy/paste the ENTIRE code below into your document, and edit to remove/add vertical lines or change column alignment.
-Even the placeholder parameters that might appear here (the items beginning with "\") can be replaced with hard-coded numbers if desired.<br>
+  Edit the table preamble for more control over table layout, such as removing/adding vertical lines, changing column alignment, etc. You need to copy/paste the ENTIRE below code if you want to edit the table preamble.<br>
+  <u>IMPORTANT</u> Most of the items in the table preamble can be changed EXCEPT <i>do <b>NOT</b>
-  <i><u>IMPORTANT</u> Do NOT change the "T" variable and the implicit number of columns.</i>
+  change the "T" variable and the implicit number of columns.</i>
   <pre><code>
   \newcolumntype{T}{
   <mark>|p</mark>{<mark>\TaskWidth</mark>}<mark>||</mark>                                 % title column